Ultraviolet Irradiation Can Sterilise, But It Can Also Bring About Skin Cancer. How?

 The ROS would react with just about anything stable in the bacterial cells to propagate even more ROS.

-The skin cells in our body also do contain these aromatic and heterocyclic rings.
+However, in the same vein, the skin cells in our body also do contain these aromatic and heterocyclic rings.

 When we expose ourselves to the sun’s UV irradiation for too long, this same photosensitisation process can occur, which results in DNA damage to our skin cells via the production of all those ROS.

-Of course, these ROS won’t cause skin cancer right away.
+All these ROS won’t cause skin cancer right away.

-When our skin loses its structural support, we’d see some areas of our skin start to collapse and lose its elasticity.
+When our skin loses its structural support, we’d see some areas of our skin start to collapse and lose their elasticity.
 Ridges and lines start to form.
 The dreaded W word that many people associate with aging — wrinkles, comes into play.

 Hence the marketing of paraben-free products for skincare health.